software-mansion/starknet.py/README.md

 ```
 or, if using PyCharm, use `E2E tests` configuration to run or debug.

 ⚠️ **Warning**: Make sure to fill your interpreter in the configuration, to match your project's poetry venv
+⚠️ **Warning 2**: Make sure to run `starkware-devnet` script before running e2e tests in PyCharm

 # Example usage